PaulinBrissonneau/cycleGAN/README.md

 CentraleSupélec **cycleGAN** (2019-2020)

-# How to use the JSON config file :
+# How to use the JSON config file (not up to date yet) :
 ```javascript

 {